Michelle Wie West: Caddie turnover

 Early in her career, Wie employed many different caddies after her father stopped being her caddie in 2004.
 She created controversy when, after finishing tied for 26th at the 2006 British Open, her caddie Greg Johnston was fired over the phone by Wie's then-agent Ross Berlin.
 Johnston said he was "surprised and disappointed" at the firing and at the fact that "no one named Wie gave me the news."
 Wie employed several other professional caddies after Johnston, and also returned to using her father for the remainder of the 2007 season, parting ways with caddie David Clarke after she missed the cut at that year's British Open.
 For much of 2009, Wie used on-loan caddie Patrick Tarrant, who worked for then-injured PGA pro Brett Wetterich; however, at the end of that year but prior to her first LPGA victory, Tarrant recommended that she work with his friend Brendan Woolley, who continued as her exclusive caddie through the 2010 season.
-Woolley and Wie parted ways in December 2012 after finishing 64th on the LPGA Money List and earning just $158,546 that season.
-In January 2013, Wie employed Mark Wallington, who caddied for another LPGA professional and European Solheim Cup player, Sophie Gustafson, for three tournaments.
+Woolley and Wie parted ways in December 2012 after Wie finished 64th on the LPGA Money List and earning just $158,546 that season.
+In January 2013, Wie hired Mark Wallington, who caddied for another LPGA professional and European Solheim Cup player, Sophie Gustafson, for three tournaments.
 Wie then began working with Duncan French, who has continued caddying for her exclusively since.

 2007 wrist injury

 In the first week of February 2007, it was reported that Wie hurt her left wrist in a fall while running.
 However, little information was provided to the public due to concerns about her privacy.
-Initially, her public relations staff reported that she would be away from golf for 4 to 6 weeks but the injury lasted until the end of May.
+Initially, her public relations staff reported that she would be away from golf for four to six weeks but the injury lasted until the end of May.

 In response to the lack of information and prolonged absence, Brittany Lincicome questioned whether Wie and her parents had fabricated the injury in order to give her a reason to take a break from golf.
 At the Ginn Tribute Hosted by Annika in May 2007, Wie's playing partner, Alena Sharp, questioned Wie's withdrawal from the tournament due to wrist injury.
 However, Wie's other playing partner, Janice Moodie, stated that she heard Wie say "Ouch!" after hitting her tee shot, and confirmed "She didn't swing as hard from that point on."

 In April 2008, she announced that she had three broken bones in her wrist, despite her agent's March 2007 announcement that the wrist was not broken.
 A 2009 article about Wie's injury stated that the original misinformation resulted from Wie and her family failing to "understand or accept the severity of the injury," and that during the entire 2007 season, Wie played under a great deal of pain, taking four to five pain killers a day.